Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: The method

 Since this probabilistic model is compared to data using a binned invariant-mass distribution, the probability $M_i$ for a simulated event to fall into bin $i$ can be predicted as:

 where $\mathrm{Erf}$ is the error function, $b_i^\mathrm{u}$ and $b_i^\mathrm{d}$ are respectively the upper and lower bound of bin $i$ of the di-lepton invariant mass distribution ($i\in[1, N_I]$).

 Finally, the invariant-mass distribution in the simulation is binned with a very fine granularity in order to accelerate the computation of the per-event probability $\pic$.
-To avoid any bias, this binning, denoted $b^\mc_J$, must be smaller than the expected smearing $\sll$; in practice, a bin width below $0.2~\gev$ is recommended.
+To avoid any bias, this binning, denoted $b^\mc_J$, must be smaller than the expected smearing $\sll$.
+For $\sll\approx~1.4~\gev$, several bin widths were tested ranging from $0.1~\gev$ to $0.5~\gev$ and no impact was observed on the fit results; in practice, a bin width below $0.2~\gev$ is recommended.
 The bins $b^\mc_J$ are indexed by $j$, and the number of simulated events falling into bin $j$ of category $c$ is denoted $\mjc$.

 Considering Eq.~\ref{eq:ana_smearing}, the tensor $\aijc$ can be used to predict the contribution from bin $j$ of the simulation to bin $i$ in the likelihood computation.
 The tensor $\aijc$ is defined as: